I foundeD this website because

 that all parents can learn at home or on a journey with their children

 that children are curious learners, loving to play a game and discover

 that children feel proud to speak more than one language

-No two chilren have the same learning style and this webpage offers different resources to suit the different needs.
-And no two families have the same needs; it may be to keep up the language for basic communication with relatives, it may be a supplement to a German tutor or course, it may be to value cultural an linguistic bonds, it may be to keep open doors for future exchanges or studies in a German speaking country or it may be that the language skills will be needed for schooling back in a German speaking country.
+No two children have the same learning style and this webpage offers information on materials to suit these different needs.
+And no two families have the same needs; it may be to keep up the language for basic communication with relatives, it may be a supplement to a German tutor or course, it may be to value cultural and linguistic bonds, it may be to keep open doors for future exchanges or studies in a German-speaking country or it may be that the language skills will be needed for schooling back in a German-speaking country.

 For example by 2014, more than 700'000 Swiss citizens lived abroad in relation to a population of about 8.2 million.
 A considerable number which is growing.
-The number of Swiss expats is rising steadily and the same goes for German and Austrian expats.
-And being an expat is not always permanent but increasingly becoming a temporary engagement.
-This has an important effect on families living abroad and the education of their children.
+The number of Swiss expats is rising steadily and the same goes for Germans and Austrians abroad.
+And living in a different language environment is not always permanent but increasingly becoming a temporary engagement.
+This has an important effect on all families living abroad and the education of their children.

-Germanwithkids.com is the first website to address these needs by listing resources, general information, including reviews and offering the space for comments and questions.
+Germanwithkids.com is the first website to address these needs by listing materials and general information.